Unfolding Polycube Trees with Constant Refinement: Terminology

 \section{Terminology}

 For any box $b \in \OO$, $R_b$ and $L_b$ are the \emph{right} and \emph{left} faces of $b$ (orthogonal to the $x$-axis); $F_b$ and $K_b$ are the \emph{front} and \emph{back} faces of $b$ (orthogonal to the $z$-axis); and $T_b$ and $B_b$ are the \emph{top} and \emph{bottom} faces of $b$ (orthogonal to the $y$-axis).
-See~\cref{fig:orthotree}b.
+See~\autoref{fig:orthotree}b.
 We use a different notation for boxes adjacent to $b$, to clearly distinguish them from faces: $E_b$ and $W_b$ are the \emph{east} and \emph{west} neighbors of $b$ (adjacent to $R_b$ and $L_b$, resp.); $N_b$ and $S_b$ are the \emph{north} and \emph{south} neighbors of $b$ (adjacent to $T_b$ and $B_b$, resp.); and $I_b$ and $J_b$ are the \emph{front} and \emph{back} neighbors of $b$ (adjacent to $F_b$ and $K_b$, resp.).
-See~\cref{fig:orthotree}c.
+See~\autoref{fig:orthotree}c.
 We omit the subscript whenever the box $b$ is clear from the context.
 We use combined notations to refer to the east neighbor of $N$ as $NE$, the back neighbor of $NE$ as $NEJ$, and so on.

 If a face of a box $b \in \OO$ is also a face of $\OO$, we call it an \emph{open face}; otherwise, we call it a \emph{closed face}.
-On the closed face shared by $b$ with its parent box in $\T$, we identify a pair of opposite edges, one called the \emph{entry port} and the other called the \emph{exit port} (shown in red and labeled in \cref{fig:degree1}).
-The unfolding of $b$ is determined by an \emph{unfolding path} that starts on $b$'s ring face adjacent to $b$'s entry port, recursively visits all boxes in the subtree $\T_b \subseteq \T$ rooted at $b$, and ends on $b$'s ring face adjacent to $b$'s exit port.
+On the closed face shared by $b$ with its parent box in $\T$, we identify a pair of opposite edges, one called the \emph{entry port} and the other called the \emph{exit port} (shown in red and labeled in \autoref{fig:degree1}).
+The unfolding of $b$ is determined by an \emph{unfolding path} that starts on $b$ near $b$'s entry port, recursively visits all boxes in the subtree $\T_b \subseteq \T$ rooted at $b$, and ends on $b$ near $b$'s exit port.
 We denote by $\N_b$ the unfolding net produced by a recursive unfolding of $b$.
 For simplicity, we will sometimes omit the word ``recursive'' when referring to a recursive unfolding of a box $b$ and simply call it an \emph{unfolding of} $b$, with the understanding that all boxes in $\T_b$ get unfolded during the process.